 Join Stacee as she talks with NSW National Parks and Wildlife Services Aboriginal Discovery Rangers, Elders and landholders about Aboriginal culture in the upper Murray region around Tumbarumba.

 In 2016, Tumbarumba High School students recorded these stories in a book called “The Life of the Upper Murray Indigenous People”.
-Download your copy of this book and read it as you watch the videos below.
+Read this book as you watch the videos below.

 “Thank you to Shane and Talea from NPWS for sharing your information with us.
 Thank you Mary Greenhalgh for sharing your story with us.”